MehulPadhiyar/Colt-Steele-s-HTML-CSS-Course-all-Projects/README.md

-This repository contains all the projects that are part of the course, done by me while doing course.
+This repository contains all the projects done by me while doing course titled [The HTML & CSS Bootcamp 2024 Edition](https://www.udemy.com/course/html-and-css-bootcamp/) by Udemy.